richardschneider/net-mdns/README.md

 A simple Multicast Domain Name Service based on [RFC 6762](https://tools.ietf.org/html/rfc6762).
 Can be used as both a client (sending queries) or a server (responding to queries).

-A higher level DNS Service Disovery based on [RFC 6763](https://tools.ietf.org/html/rfc6763) that automatically responds to any query for the service or service instance.
+A higher level DNS Service Discovery based on [RFC 6763](https://tools.ietf.org/html/rfc6763) that automatically responds to any query for the service or service instance.

 ## Features